github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics.md

 - use lowercase letters, numbers, and hyphens.
 - use 50 characters or less.
-- Each repository cannot have more than 20 topics.
+- add no more than 20 topics.